cosmos/governance/submitting.md

 ___

 ## Sending the transaction that submits your governance proposal
-This is the basic format for the command-line transaction to submit your proposal:
+This is the basic command for using gaiacli (the command-line interface) to submit your proposal on-chain:
 ```gaiacli tx gov submit-proposal community-pool-spend <proposal.json> --from [key/address]```

 This is the complete command that I could use to submit a community spend proposal right now: